-Above is the low-carb fruit list showing the top 16 low-carb fruits you can eat on a ketogenic diet or on a low-carb diet.
+The picture just above is the list of keto fruit showing the top 16 low-carb fruits you can eat on a ketogenic diet or on a low-carb diet.
 As a rule of thumb, any fruit with less than 12 grams of net carbs per 100 grams can be consumed as a treat in a keto diet as long as you keep the serving size reasonable.
 Let’s see what it means and how much of each fruit you can eat while limiting your carb intake.

-The lowest-carb fruits below are the one you can safely include as a treat in your keto daily food plan.
-They all contains less than 6 grams of net carbs per 100 grams.
+The lowest-carb fruits below are the ones you can safely include as a treat in your keto daily food plan.
+They all contain less than 6 grams of net carbs per 100 grams.

 Surprisingly, avocado is a fruit and not a vegetable!
 And they top this Keto fruit list!
-Net carbs in avocado are very low with only 2 grams of net carbs per 100g and it’s a great fruit to create silky smooth keto chocolate smoothie or keto fudgy chocolate cookies.
+Net carbs in avocado are very low with only 2 grams of net carbs per 100g and it’s a great fruit to create silky-smooth keto chocolate smoothie or keto fudgy chocolate cookies.
 Avocadoes are also high in fiber, with up to 7 grams of fiber per 100g.
 They are also rich in vitamins and minerals like magnesium, manganese, vitamin B6, or copper.

 Rhubarb is not a very popular keto fruit because it is very acidic and often requires a lot of sugar to cook it and mask its acidity.
 However, you can make delicious keto fruit puree by cooking rhubarb with sugar-free erythritol for a sweet keto treat.
 Rhubarb compote is especially good on top of whipped cream for a low-carb, high-fat snack.
 Carbs in rhubarb are 3g net carbs per 100 grams.

 Like avocados, tomatoes are fruits and not vegetables.
 While tomatoes have a sweet taste, the carbs in tomatoes are low with only 3g of net carbs per 100 grams.
-They are delicious in salads with fresh mozzarella or in breakfast scramble eggs.
+They are delicious in salads with fresh mozzarella or in breakfast scrambled eggs.